nst-sdc/Screentime-recoder/README.md

 ### 🧠 Project Overview

-The **Screen Time Recorder** helps users track and improve their actual study time by analyzing screen content and monitoring eye movements.
+The **Screen Time Recorder** helps users track and improve their actual study time by analysing screen content.
 The app runs in the background and uses AI to detect focus, identify difficult topics, and provide contextual support to help users study more effectively.

 ---